 Concentration of Credit Risk.
 This is the risk of loss attributed to the magnitude of the District's investment in a single issuer.
-The District does not have an investment policy which specifically addresses concentration of credit risk.
+The Library's investment policy does not address concentration of credit risk.
 At year-end, the District does not have any investments over 5 percent of the total cash and investment portfolio (other than investments issued or explicitly guaranteed by the U.S. government and investments in mutual funds, external investment pools, and other pooled investments).

 Custodial Credit Risk - Deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
-The District does not have an investment policy which specifically addresses custodial credit risk for deposits.
+The Library's investment policy requires that deposit with financial institutions in excess of FDIC be collateralized with collateral held by an independent third party in the name of the Library.
+Deposit accounts in banks or savings and loan institutions will not exceed the amount insured by FDIC coverage.
 At year-end, the entire amount of the bank balance of deposits was covered by federal depository or equivalent insurance.